 I know these may seem a little intimidating, but the method used makes these rainbow swirl cookies surprisingly simple to make.

 When you are looking for a cookie that is a bit different, you have to try these rainbow sugar cookies.
 These cookies are a beautiful with a crunchy chewy texture.
-One bite and you are going to have a new favorite cookie.

 Some days you just need to make your own rainbows.
-Doing both e-Learning and work from home has had me super stressed out these last few weeks.
+Doing both e-learning and work from home has had me super-stressed out these last few weeks.
 These rainbow cookies brought a smile to my face!

 When you want a cookie that not only looks good but tastes amazing, this is the cookie you want.
 With a fun rainbow look, these cookies can be used to celebrate spring or just because you want something that looks a bit festive.